Skip to content

 The Romanian-Austrian Adela Liculescu.
 The concert pianist for our evening.

-Her program will consist of the aforementioned sonata, as well as works by other Viennese composers, including the following jubilarians: Johann Strauss II (born 200 years ago) and Fritz Kreisler, (born 150 years ago).
+Her program will consist of the mentioned sonata, as well as works by other Viennese composers, including jubilarians: Johann Strauss II and Fritz Kreisler, born 200 years and 150 years ago, respectively.

-At the end of the road we will find Vienna’s most pastoral ‘Heuriger’ restaurant, which was Beethoven’s regular tavern.
+At the end of the galloping road we will find Vienna’s most pastoral ‘Heuriger’ restaurant, which was Beethoven’s regular tavern.
 (His favorite drink was Austrian rosé).
-Here we will enjoy our dinner before a bus takes us back to our hotel.
+Here we will enjoy our dinner before our bus takes us back to our hotel.

 We think the evening will be magical.
 Nothing less.

-We have reached Saturday, where the morning is yours.
+We have arrived at Saturday, where the morning is yours.

 And the afternoon?
 If we had to sum up the trip to Vienna in one word, it would be “exclusive”.
-The next experience of the trip takes place in the imposing building of the Palais Coburg, where we immediately move down into the palace’s catacombs, where its six wine cellars welcome us.
+The next experience of the trip takes place in the imposing building of the Palais Coburg, where we immediately move to the palace’s catacombs, where its six wine cellars are situated.

-And of course there will be time and space for tastings.
+Of course we will have time for tastings.
 You can also buy any wine to take home, including the most expensive in the collection, a magnum bottle for 240,000 euros.
 It is said to taste delicious.

-Palais Coburg, where the nuclear negotiations between the great powers and Iran took place.
+Palais Coburg, where the negotiations between the great powers and Iran took place in 2019.

 Interior of the Vienna State Opera